 We intend to conduct our operations so that neither we nor any of our subsidiaries is required to register as an investment company under the Investment Company Act.
 Both we and our operating partnership will be organized as holding companies and will conduct our business primarily through wholly-owned subsidiaries of our operating partnership.
 The securities issued by our operating partnership's subsidiaries that are excluded from the definition of "investment company" under Section 3(c)(7) of the Investment Company Act, together with other investment securities our operating partnership may own, cannot exceed 40% of the value of all our operating partnership's assets (excluding U.S. government securities and cash) on an unconsolidated basis.
 This requirement limits the types of businesses in which we may engage and the assets we may hold.
 Certain of our operating partnership's subsidiaries may rely on the exclusion provided by Section 3(c)(5)(C) under the Investment Company Act.
+Section 3(c)(5)(C) of the Investment Company Act.
 Section 3(c)(5)(C) of the Investment Company Act is designed for entities "primarily engaged in the business of purchasing or otherwise acquiring mortgages and other liens on and interests in real estate."
-This exclusion requires that at least 55% of the entity's assets on an unconsolidated basis consist of qualifying real estate assets and at least 80% of the entity's assets on an unconsolidated basis consist of qualifying real estate assets or real estate-related assets.
-These requirements limit the assets those subsidiaries can own and the timing of sales and purchases of those assets.
+This exclusion requires that at least 55% of the entity's assets on an unconsolidated basis consist of qualifying real estate assets hose subsidiaries can own and the timing of sales and purchases of those assets.